-We actually absorb more of the vitamins in vegetables when we eat them with a little fat–but the kind of fat that our bodies really want is the stuff found in nature (i.e. not highly processed oils like soybean oil, or canola oil).
+We actually absorb more of the vitamins in vegetables when we eat them with a little fat.
+But we need the kind of fat that is found in nature. (i.e. not highly processed oils like soybean oil, or canola oil).
 The real egg yolks, pressed oils, and dairy fat in a good homemade version is what we’re after.

 So here’s how this probiotic ranch goes down: